factorhouse/slipway/README.md

 ### [ns: slipway.security.oidc.jwk](src/slipway/security/oidc/jwks.clj)

-It is not expected that you will use this configuration, however it is possible to swap out the `jwks` implementation for a different one if you prefer when implementing `Client Credentials Flow` for OIDC,
+It is not expected that you will use this configuration, however it is possible to swap out the `jwks` implementation for a different one if you prefer when implementing OIDC `Client Credentials Flow`.

 For instance, in our tests we use an `ImmutableJWKSet` of a single key, rather than a full `jwks` source for testing purposes.
 See [slipway.security.oidc.jwk.rsa](src/slipway/security/oidc/jwk/rsa.clj)